 Hop on the ferry then take another ferry, it’s a free fun boat ride

 Ever took those little ferries departing from behind Central Station?
 You should.
-They take you to those places hardly any tourist go and you get a free boat-ride over the Noord Holland Canal.
+They take you to those places hardly any tourists go and you get a free boat-ride over the Noord Holland Canal.
 Seeing Amsterdam from the water is a pleasure.
-Away from the traffic, the multitudes roaming the city and the endless bikes, taking a boat trip in Amsterdam is like an oasis in the desert.
+Away from the traffic, the multitudes roaming the city, and the endless bikes, taking a boat trip in Amsterdam is like an oasis in the desert.

 Pick any ferry you like, one will go straight across to the other side what the Dutch call ‘North’.
 A nice restaurant awaits you at the landing and you can visit Eye, the film institute.